scality/bert-e/templates/forbidden_branch.md

 improvement/*
 project/*
 ```
-You should rename your branch and create a new pull request.
+Please rename your branch and create a new pull request.